Skip to content

 Discover what's on offer at your school on Apprenticeships.scot.

-To enter a degree (SCQF level 9/10) usually requires National 5 qualifications and a minimum of 4 Highers at AAAB or above, or a relevant HNC/HND.
-To enter a Postgraduate course (SCQF level 11) you will usually require an Honours Degree in a relevant subject.
+To get into a Marine Engineering degree, you'll likely need National 5 qualifications and a minimum of four Highers at AAAB or above, or a relevant HNC/HND.

-Qualifications and experience that show understanding of the navy, engineering, structural design and building such as Skills for Work Engineering Skills (SCFQ level 4) could be useful when applying to courses.
+All qualifications or experience that show an understanding of the Navy, engineering, structural design and building, are useful.
+Skills for Work Engineering Skills (SCQF Level 4) is a good qualification to have when applying for courses.

 Find the right course for you